benhdev/Connect/README.md

 > end)
 > ```

+> [!TIP]
-or we can utilize events and separate the functionality into a modular style
+> or we can utilize events and separate the functionality into a modular style

 > <sub>server.lua</sub>
 >